Universiti Tun Abdul Razak

-Universiti Tun Abdul Razak (UNIRAZAK) is a premier private university in Kuala Lumpur.
-The university was established on 18 December 1997 and is one of the earliest private universities in Malaysia, widely known as Kuala Lumpur's Premier School of Business & Government.
+Universiti Tun Abdul Razak (UNIRAZAK) is a private university in Kuala Lumpur.
+The university was established on December 18th, 1997 and is one of the earliest private universities in Malaysia, known as Kuala Lumpur's School of Business & Government.

 UNIRAZAK offers undergraduate and postgraduate programs in various fields such as Business, Law, Education, Information Technology, and more.
 They also offer Executive Education and Professional Development courses.